-On the 29th of August our Head of Conservation and co-manager, Sam, is taking on the enormous challenge of running 144km from Carlisle to Newcastle to raise funds to keep the Trust operating during these difficult times.
+On the 29th of August our Head of Conservation and co-manager, Sam, took on the enormous challenge of running from Carlisle to Newcastle to raise funds to keep the Trust operating during these difficult times.
+Sam was able to raise £2,240, which was enough to ensure the Trust is financially secure until 2021.

 'Every donation and every step run makes a huge difference'